anomaly/s700-terminal-app-demo/README.md

 }
 ```

-> Note that I have provided the package name `ltd.anomaly.banjara.api` and the path to the OpenApi3 spec file `src/main/openapi/alonnah.yaml`.
+> Note that I have provided the package name `ltd.anomaly.s700demo.api` and the path to the OpenApi3 spec file `src/main/openapi/alonnah.yaml`.
 The `client` generation is diabled by default, you can enable it by setting `generate = enabled`.

 At this point you can run `./gradlew fabriktGenerate` to generate the client, however you can add the following `task` to generate the client before the compilation of the Kotlin code: